Saratoga’s Best Cut-Your-Own Christmas Tree Farm

 You can choose from several varieties of trees on the Farm.
 This year, the trees we have ready for cutting are Fraser Fir and Canaan Fir.
-In future seasons, we will offer White (‘Concolor’) Fir, Korean Fir, Nordmann Fir, Norway Spruce, and White Spruce.
+In future seasons, we will also be offering White (‘Concolor’) Fir, Korean Fir, Nordmann Fir, and Norway Spruce.

 You will notice that our tree varieties are mixed throughout the field.
-As our soil composition varies across the field, we have matched tree varieties with their most compatible soils, creating an abundant tapestry of healthy trees.
+As our soils vary across the field, we have matched tree varieties with their most compatible soils, creating a blended collection of healthy trees.

 Choose & Cut – All One Price

 We like to keep things simple.
-All our cut your own Christmas Trees in the field are offered at one price – $80, which includes tax.
-Regardless of tree size, shape, or type; the price is the same.
+All our full-sized cut your own Christmas Trees in the field are offered at one price – $85, which includes tax.
+Regardless of size, shape, or type; the price is the same.
 You will find many different trees to choose from, especially in the most popular 6 to 7 foot size.
 This year, we have lots of 8 to 9 foot trees as well.
-We also have shorter “Elf Trees”, for just $25 each.
+We also have shorter “Elf Trees”, for just $35 each.